nathandeflavis/fullstack_developer_capstone/docs/README.md

 The project is a car dealership website that allows new and existing customers to look up different branches by state and look at customer reviews of the various branches.

 # Why is the project useful?
-As part of the certificate, I learnt:
-- CSS
-- Django
-- Docker
-- Express.js
-- HTML
-- Kubernetes
-- Node.js
-- React.js

-The project is an opportunity to use all of these technologies together in the same application.
+As part of the certificate, I learnt a full stack of software development technologies.
+The project is an opportunity to use most of these technologies together in the same application.

 # How can users can get started with the project?
 You can run the application in [an IBM Skills Network lab environment](https://skills.network).